Introduction to Scripting¶

 Recommended Text Editors¶

-Ruby scripts are simply text files with a .rb
+Ruby scripts are simply text files with a .rb file extension.
+You

 can write scripts in any text editor, including built-in ones like